 - Brockville, Ontario.
 Brockville is a welcoming, family-oriented small city that sits on the banks of the St. Lawrence in the gorgeous Thousand Islands region.
 Brockville is about an hour and a half outside Ottawa and about equidistant from Toronto and Montreal.

 - Weyburn, Saskatchewan.
 Probably the most remote city on this list, Weyburn is located over an hour from the province’s largest city, Regina.
 If you want to live in a peaceful, affordable place that’s still vibrant, Weyburn was voted the best place to live on the Prairies in the past few years.

 - Prince George, British Columbia.
 Far from the coast and closer to the Yukon territory, Prince George is the largest city in the northern half of the westernmost province.
 The low cost of living, easy-going rural lifestyle, and rich natural surroundings are all big draws.

 Housing Costs in Canada

 If you prefer a more remote area or a smaller town, you’ll pay a lot less.
-In Saskatoon, for example, you can find a furnished one-bedroom apartment for less than 1,000 USD per month.
+In Saskatoon, for example, you can find a one-bedroom apartment for less than USD$1,000 per month (USD$820-$1,000).

 Food and Entertainment Prices in Canada

 Going out on the town for dinner in large cities, such as Montreal and Vancouver, will cost you.
-You can expect to pay prices similar to what you would pay in Chicago or other major metro areas.
+Dinner for two at a mid-range restaurant in Vancouver averages USD$80-$98.
+A trip to the movies is about USD$11.13-13.61 per ticket.
 Like housing, meals cost less in smaller cities and more remote towns.

 Healthcare Costs in Canada